cavit99/Start-EC2/README.md

 Follow the prompts to select your launch template and start the instance.

+## Threading Logic

+This script uses Python's threading module to handle the output of the SSM port forwarding session in real-time.
+This is achieved by creating a secondary thread that runs alongside the main thread.

+1. Main Thread: This is the primary thread that runs the main function and controls the overall flow of the script.

+2. Secondary Thread: This thread is created to handle the output of the SSM port forwarding session in real-time.
+It runs a function called handle_output, which reads the output line by line and logs it.
+It also sets an event when the port forwarding session is ready.

+This threading logic allows the script to handle the output of the port forwarding session in real-time without blocking the main thread.
+It follows good practices such as separation of concerns, non-blocking I/O, error handling, and thread safety.

 ## Recommended Launch Template User Data
 ```sh
 #!/bin/bash